enviodev/docs/docs/HyperIndex/Tutorials/price-data.md

 > config.yaml

 :::info
 The `field_selection` section has to be manually added if you want to include the transaction hash in the output.
 This is not included by default.
+We also start the indexer at block 11000000 to keep the running time short.
+You can change this to whichever block you want to start at.
 :::

 ```yaml